sarahciston/codingcare/posts/guide.md

 ### Make room for each other
 <!--- is this one in encode our values? --->

 >"It's really reassuring to always come back to this environment of like, "Okay, you don't have to be that, you can go on your own journey at your own pace.
-And you can explore your own things and there's no one right way to code."**
+And you can explore your own things and there's no one right way to code."
->>-Katherine Yang, she/her, BA Media Arts + Practice, Minor Linguistics, Minor Computer Science
+>>-Katherine Yang, she/her, BA Media Arts + Practice, Minor Linguistics, Minor Computer Science, USC

 #### Homebrew & sisterspit